jboyd8/milestone-project-3/README.md

 * From the deployment method section of the Deploy tab, I selected GitHub, and then entered my github repo link in the field provided.
 * Every time I push to GitHub it will automatically send the updates across to Heroku.
-* I then also had to create some Config Vars in the settings tab, to reflect the environment variables created created in the .flaskenv file that is in .gitignore.
+* I then also had to create some Config Vars in the settings tab, to reflect the environment variables created in the .flaskenv file that is in .gitignore.
 * [Website Link](http://jb-milestone-project-3.herokuapp.com/)